qszhan/TranSAC_PR/README.md

 # TranSAC_PR

-This repo provides the implementation of "TranSAC, an unsupervised transferability metric based on domain commonality and task speciality" published in Pattern Recognition:
+This repo provides the implementation of "TranSAC: An Unsupervised Transferability Metric Based on Task Speciality and Domain Commonality" published in Pattern Recognition:

 ## Metrics